LivingTribunal18/myPortfolio/README.md

 # myPortfolio
-Two different Portfolio web-sites about me and my work
+Portfolio web-sites about me and my work